-Investment property were not pledge.
+Investment properties of the Group were not pledged.

 Investment properties held by the Group are not measured at fair value but for which the fair value is disclosed.
 The fair value measurements of the investment properties are categorized within Level 3.
-The fair value of the Group's investment properties was \$213,199 and \$214,114, as of 31 December 2023 and 2022, respectively.
-The fair value has been determined base on valuations performed by an independent valuer.
+The fair value of the Group's investment properties was \$196,638 and \$213,199, as of 31 December 2024 and 2023, respectively.
+The fair value has been determined based on valuations performed by an independent valuer.
 The valuation method used is the replacement cost method, and the fair value of the investment property is assessed by the management of the Group.